Culture of the Tlingit: Property

 In Tlingit society, many things are considered property that in other societies would not be.
 This includes names, stories, speeches, songs, dances, landscape features (e.g., mountains), and artistic designs.
 These notions of property are similar to those described by modern intellectual property law.
 More familiar property objects are buildings, rivers, totem poles, berry patches, canoes, and works of art.
 The Tlingit have long felt powerless to defend their cultural properties against depredation by opportunists, but have in recent years become aware of the power of American and Canadian law in defending their property rights and have begun to prosecute people for willful theft of such things as clan designs.

-It is important to note that in modern Tlingit society two forms of property are extant.
+In modern Tlingit society two forms of property are extant.
 The first and foremost is unavoidably that of the American and Canadian cultures, and is rooted in European law.
 The other is the Tlingit concept of property as described here.
 The two are contradictory in terms of rightful ownership, inheritance, permanence, and even in the very idea of what can be owned.
 This is the cause of many disagreements both within the Tlingit and with outsiders, as both concepts can seem to be valid at the same time.
 The Tlingit apply the indigenous concept of property mostly in ceremonial circumstances, such as after the death of an individual, the construction of clan houses, erection of totem poles, etc. The situation of death can be problematic however since Tlingit law dictates that any personal property reverts to clan ownership in the absence of any clan descendants who can serve as caretakers.
 This, of course, contradicts European legal interpretation, under which property reverts to the state in the absence of legal heirs.
 However, the two may be considered to be consistent, in that the clan serves as the essence of a Tlingit concept of state.
 Obviously such matters require careful consideration by both Tlingit familiar with the traditional laws and by the governments involved.